mtcrawshaw/growing-cnns/README.md

 # growing-cnns
-PyTorch implementation of an training scheme for convolutional neural networks titled "Growing CNNs"
+PyTorch implementation of a training scheme for convolutional neural networks titled "Growing CNNs"

 ## Install
 This project requires Python 3.x and the following Python libraries: